-There’s really no science to taho assembly.
-Traditionally though, our taho vendor would smoothly scoop tofu from his tin container into our mugs, top it with sago, then pour arnibal.
+There’s really no science taho assembly.
+Traditionally though, our vendor would smoothly scoop tofu from his tin container into our mugs, top it with sago, then pour arnibal.

 You can put sago first if you like.
 Or you can layer tofu with sago.
 And you can put as much or as little taho syrup as you want.
 All up to you.

-There are a few things to keep in mind for the perfect taho though.
+There are a few things to keep in mind for the perfect cup of sweet Filipino tofu.

-- Buy soft or silk tofu.
-Make sure to buy the right kind of tofu.
+- Make sure to buy the right kind of tofu.
 Depending on where you are, this will be labeled soft tofu or silken tofu.
 Stay away from medium or hard tofu, which won’t work in this recipe.

 - Use freshly cooked sago.
 Sago tends to get hard and rubbery the longer it sits.
 They’re best eaten the day they’re cooked but still okay to serve the next day.